tipcoin-dev/tipcoin-seeder/README.md

-litecoin-seeder
+tipcoin-seeder
 ===============

-Litecoin-seeder is a crawler for the Litecoin network, which exposes a list of reliable nodes via a built-in DNS server.
+Tipcoin-seeder is a crawler for the Tipcoin network, which exposes a list of reliable nodes via a built-in DNS server.

 Features: